-- 2.9.9.how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. - 2.9.10. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - 2.9.11. how the use of alcohol and drugs can lead to risky sexual behaviour. - 2.9.12. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment. - 2.10.
+- 2.11.7. the facts around pregnancy including miscarriage. - 2.11.8. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). - 2.11.9. how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. - 2.11.10. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - 2.11.11. how the use of alcohol and drugs can lead to risky sexual behaviour. - 2.11.12. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment. - 2.12.
 In Health Education we teach pupils about: